 - Disadvantages: High transaction fees and interest for cash advances.

-NOTE: Any of these methods of cash management may cause you to incur transaction, conversion, or service fees.
-Generally, transaction/service fees are considered a reimbursable expense; however, faculty directors will have to submit a receipt for all fees in order to be reimbursed.
-A conversion/transaction fee is different than the exchange rate.
+NOTE: Any of these methods of cash management may cause a fee to be incurred.
+Generally, fees are considered an allowable expense; however, faculty directors will have to submit a receipt for all reimbursable fees.
+A fee is different than the exchange rate.
 In most cases, the exchange rate will be noted on the receipt from an exchange, and the fees will be an additional line.
-Please consult the SAO budget manager if you have questions about this.
+Please consult the Study Abroad Office if you have questions about this.

 Next > On-Site Re-Budgeting